woman moving into apartment Is worth a pound of cure.

 Consider this.
 The average cost to house someone post-homelessness is $4,700.
 But, by preventing a person from becoming homeless, the cost is reduced to about $1,650.

 Shelter Diversion the most cost-effective intervention available toward the goal of ending homelessness.
-When someone can be ‘diverted’ from going into a shelter, that bed is available for someone else who may otherwise sleep on the street.
+When someone can be ‘diverted’ from going into a shelter, that bed is available for someone else.
+Someone who may otherwise sleep on the street.
 And – most critically – prevents families and children from having to experience the trauma of homelessness.

 The program also has the best outcomes for participants.
-Who not only get housed, but work with case managers to increase income, gain access to community services, childcare, re-enroll children in school, and more.
+Who not only get housed but work with case managers.
+To increase income, gain access to community services, childcare, re-enroll children in school, and more.

 Researching the effectiveness of prevention